-At this form, the embryo is already completely shed.
-Curettage is not necessary in this case.
+At this form, the embryo is already completely shed, therefore curettage is not necessary.
 Clinically, the uterus is rather small and hardened.
 The vaginal bleeding usually halts.

-Three or more consecutive spontaneous abortions have happened in the event of habitual abortion.
-Etiologically, different factors can play a role, e.g. genetic changes in the sense of chromosome aberrations.
+Three or more consecutive spontaneous abortions happen in the event of habitual abortion.
+Etiologically, different factors can play a role, e.g., genetic changes in the sense of chromosome aberrations.
 Mostly, those are balanced translocations.

 After extensive diagnostics, the cause for habitual abortions is usually found.
-Therapeutically, the patients are then treated causally – e.g. at with surgical correction at uterus anomalies or with immunological therapy if antiphospholipid antibodies are present.
+Therapeutically, the patients are then treated causally, e.g., with surgical correction of uterus anomalies or with immunological therapy if antiphospholipid antibodies are present.

 Therapy of Abortions and Miscarriages

-Concerning therapy, cerclage, tocolysis, and lung maturation induction can be considered besides an abrasion (=curettage).
+Concerning therapy, cerclage, tocolysis and lung maturation induction can be considered, in addition to an abrasion (=curettage).
 The abrasion represents first-resort therapy in case of precocious pregnancies.
-Curettage means the scraping of the cavum uteri.
-At it, the cavum is scraped up to the superficial mucosa.
+Curettage means the scraping of the cavum uteri, where the cavum is scraped up to the superficial mucosa.

 Lung maturation induction occurs via glucocorticoids.
 At the interval of 24h, 12 mg of betamethasonbeta-2-sympathicomimetics are injected twice.
 These measures induce surfactant production of the pneumocytes and, thus, prevent a respiratory distress syndrome in the child.

 After repeated spontaneous abortions and imminent cervical insufficiency, cerclage can become necessary.
-With this procedure, it is tried to form the internal orifice of the uterus and keep it together with absorbable threads.
+With this procedure, the physician tries to form the internal orifice of the uterus and keep it together via absorbable threads.

 The correct answers can be found below the references.